 The following morning I looked at the fifth century-B.C.
 Elgin Marbles in the British Museum.

 Yanni was so blindly patriotic; amazingly, he had been able to deliver lengthy disquisitions in broken English about Greek history and how those marble panels belonged in Athens: The glorious Greeks and all the infidels.

 It rained all that day.
 London seemed almost empty; the streets were deserted; most of London must have gone away on summer vacation.
-Everything—buildings, sidewalks, sky, trees, and a few lost souls—all looked ashen gray.
+Everything—buildings, sidewalks, sky, trees, and a few lost souls—all looked ashen.

 I had never been so lonely in my whole life.